hwanggu-corgi/hwanggu-log/update.md

     - How to write the size of the message
     - How to write length bytes from the buffer

-1. Corgi add progress #12 on Tutorial 8♥♥
-    - Corgi checking solution #4♥♥
-    - Corgi completed working on question 3♥♥
-    - Corgi completed working on question 2♥♥
-    - Corgi completed working on question 1♥♥
-2. Corgi add progress #81 on assignment 2, CSC 369♥♥
+1. Corgi add progress #81 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_close` #8
         - Corgi adding code
         - Corgi adding pseudocode